The Rooted Space

 What if enoughness wasn’t something to chase?

-Redefining success meant letting go of perfectionism, over-responsibility, and the fear of disappointing others not overnight, but layer by layer.
+Redefining success meant releasing perfectionism, over-responsibility, and the fear of disappointing others — not overnight, but layer by layer.
 It meant choosing alignment over approval.
+Self-trust over pressure.
+Rest over performance.

 Because you don’t need to become someone else.